FabriceSalvaire/wikijs-fork/README.md

-This repository contains a [Wiki.js](https://github.com/requarks/wiki) fork featuring some upgrades.
+This repository contains a custom [Wiki.js](https://github.com/requarks/wiki) fork featuring some upgrades and modifications.

-**NOTICE THAT ANY SUPPORT IS PROVIDED**
+**NOTICE THAT ANY SUPPORT IS PROVIDED BUT ANY USEFUL PR IS WELCOME**

-# Build Status
+# Build

 If you don't want to use a Docker image, the build process works on Linux Fedora 41.